 The County College of Morris Foundation, along with the CCM Alumni Association, inaugurated its annual Alumni Awards in 2003.
-Since then, more than 89 outstanding graduates have been added to the Alumni Wall of Fame.
-Tonight, we celebrate four more awardees for their achievements.
+Since then, more than 93 outstanding graduates have been added to the Alumni Wall of Fame.
+On May 3, 2019, we celebrated four more awardees for their achievements.

 The Alumni Award Recognition Program acknowledges those who meet specific criteria, including personal achievement, dedication to serving the public good, service to a segment of the college, and finally, for exceptional overall achievement in their professions, the Alumnus/a of the Year Award.

 The Alumni Association Wall of Fame salutes this 16th class of distinguished inductees.
 Their achievements, service and dedication to their professional lives and to the community make all of us at County College of Morris proud.

 Alumni Achievement Award